coren-frankel/culinary-unit-abbreviation/README.md

 ## Request An Abbreviation
 Want to see another term and it's abbreviation?
+Think another abbreviation should replace another?
 [Submit an Issue](https://github.com/coren-frankel/culinary-unit-abbreviation/issues) with the term, abbreviation, and an example of the term/abbreviation as it is used in culinary arts.

 ## Aknowledgments